 - DON’T GIVE THEM THE SOUND BITE

 Jury consultants and psychologists who have studied the reptile have debunked the scientific premise behind it.
 So why is the reptile so effective?
 My theory is that the reason the Reptile is so effective is because it simplifies what the plaintiff is required to prove and includes consequences of the defendant’s conduct about which jurors actually care.
 So the first step in this proposed method for dealing with the reptile is don’t let them simplify it.
 The reptile practitioner relies on simplified sound bites that can later be used to concisely breakdown what the defendant did wrong and how they did it.
+The personal injury lawyers in Austin can advise you on this.

 The plaintiff’s attorney will attempt to establish through your witnesses various safety rules.
 For example, the classic reptile safety rule is the “umbrella rule,” which states that a reasonable [insert category of defendant] must never needlessly endanger the public.
 If your witness agrees, the plaintiff’s attorney gets his sound bite.
 If your witness disagrees, he looks nefarious and is led down a rabbit hole that will result in nothing more than your witness looking bad.
 So the solution is, don’t give them the sound bite.